garmann/photo-rating-api-mysql/README.md

 # photo-rating-api-mysql

-** currently under development **

-**TODO:**
-- unit testing (http testing is working atm)
-- stuff needs to be replaced (unused code)
-- rework of response code and error/input checking
-- output
-- DOCSTRINGS and doc
-- review of all names and parameter
-- more input checking

 this is a first replacement version of photo-rating-api which runs without a database. the old version runs against the local fs. comming with that version i'm using mysql docker.

 ## description